-Before I start today's post, a big Yummilicious congrats goes to Carrie Gregory, the winner of my Land O Lakes giveaway.
+Before I start yapping about today's recipe for blueberry cream cheese streusel muffins, a big congrats goes to Carrie Gregory, the winner of my Land O Lakes giveaway.
 Have fun with your new cooking tools, Carrie!

 Before you try cleaning or adjusting your monitor, display, or your bifocals, please know that the photo above IS blurry.
 It's not supposed to be, mind you, but it is.
 I got a new camera lens and I'm still practicing.
 I also accidentally deleted the GOOD photos and kept the bad ones.
 Sometimes, I really disappoint myself. *sigh* At least you've got a blurry visual of the goodness that awaits you!